mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 ### content

-Expect something short, with a spartan tone.
+Expect something short and straight to the point.
 I hate buzzwordy consulting nonsense, and you will not find it here.

 Everything I write is my view.
 It doesn't represent my employer or anyone else.